As an Amazon Associate, I earn from qualifying purchases.

 Canning stewed tomatoes, aka canning crushed tomatoes, aka canning quartered tomatoes is a wonderful way to preserve the summer harvest with minimal work.

-If you love canning tomatoes, you should also check out Canning Tomatoes {Whole Tomatoes} and Canning Tomato Soup.
+If you decide that you love canning tomato products, you should also check out Canning Tomatoes {Whole Tomatoes} and Canning Tomato Soup.

 How Many Tomatoes Do You Need for Canning?